UsabilityEtc/tweet-utils-js/README.md

 # tweet-utils-js

-**tweet-utils-js** is a JavaScript library of functions for working with tweets in JSON format return by the [Twitter API](https://dev.twitter.com/rest/public).
+**tweet-utils-js** is a JavaScript library of functions for working with tweets in JSON format returned by the [Twitter API](https://dev.twitter.com/rest/public).

 ## Installation